YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 date:   2025-12-20 18:55:15 +0200
 categories: writeups
 ---
+This article presents a technical analysis of selected challenges from Ctrl+Space CTF 2025, a space-themed capture-the-flag competition focused on low-level systems, reversing, and exploitation.
+The primary focus is a high-difficulty PWN / reversing task involving a custom space communication protocol implemented on top of GNU Radio (SDR), for which I provided remote assistance to the eventual winning team during the competition.
+In addition, the article includes a second challenge that I analyzed and solved independently after the event concluded.

 # Part 1 — Introduction and Challenge Setup

 ## Introduction
 The challenge begins with a ZIP archive containing a small server implementation and its supporting artifacts.
-Although the folder structure appears simple at first glance, a closer inspection reveals that the service implements a custom encryption/decryption protocol based on a GNU Radio extension named mhackeroni.crypter.
-Our goal is to understand how the service processes incoming data and ultimately leverage this behavior to leak the secret flag stored in its key file.
+Although the folder structure appears simple at first glance, a closer inspection reveals that the server implements a custom encryption/decryption protocol based on a GNU Radio extension named `mhackeroni.crypter`.
+Our goal is to understand how the server processes incoming data and ultimately leverage this behavior to leak the secret flags.

 ![hierarchy](/assets/image24.png)